playbenny/benny_manual/docs/blocks.md

 Every song in benny is made out of blocks.
-Blocks are either midi processors, audio processors, representations of hardware attached to the computer, interfaces to control more general things - like tempo or tuning system or some combination of these.
+Blocks are either midi processors, audio processors, representations of hardware attached to the computer or interfaces to control more general things like tempo or tuning system.

 ## Adding a block

 ![picture of the new blocks menu](assets/screenshots/block_menu.png){ align = right }

-Press enter, double click the background or just start typing the name of what you want to bring up the new block menu.
+Press enter, double click the background or just start typing the name of what you want, to bring up the new block menu.

 ## Types of blocks